CMU-313/CMU-313.github.io/docs/projects/P1/installation/ubuntu.md

 ## Installing NodeBB

-You should have already cloned your NodeBB repository onto your local machine.
+You should have already forked the [class-specific repository](https://github.com/CMU-313/NodeBB).
+Clone your forked repository onto your local machine.

+!!! warning "Windows WSL2 Warning"
+    For Windows WSL2 users, you should [**store your project files on the same operating system as the tools you plan to use**](https://learn.microsoft.com/en-us/windows/wsl/filesystems#file-storage-and-performance-across-file-systems).
+When it comes to cloning the NodeBB repository, it means that you should clone it in:

+    - the Linux file system root directory: `\\wsl$\Ubuntu\home\<user name>\`
+    - **NOT** the Windows file system root directory: `/mnt/c/Users/<user name>/$` or `C:\Users\<user name>\`

+    You can use `% cd ~` to access the Linux home directory, then clone the repository there.

 Enter the directory where you have cloned the repository:

 ```console
 % cd NodeBB